Definition

 It requires the use of multiple indirect methods to gauge the extent of a brand's presence in consumers' minds.
 Some commonly used ways to measure mindshare include the following:

-Social media analysis.
+• Social media analysis.
 The analysis of social media data is another effective way to measure mindshare.
-Brand owners can monitor various social media platforms to gauge how often their products are mentioned and the sentiment of those mentions.
+Brands can monitor platforms like Instagram, X (formerly Twitter) and Facebook to track mentions, engagement and sentiment.
 A higher number of positive mentions usually indicates higher mindshare.

-Share of voice (SOV).
-Share of voice is a metric that represents a brand's share of the conversation in its industry.
+• Share of voice.
+SOV is a metric that represents a brand's share of the conversation in its industry.
 It measures how much a brand is being talked about compared to its competitors.
 A higher SOV usually correlates with higher mindshare.

-Net promoter score (NPS).
-The net promoter score measures the willingness of customers to recommend a company's products or services to others.
+• Net promoter score.
+NPS measures the willingness of customers to recommend a company's products or services to others.
 It is used as a proxy for gauging a customer's overall satisfaction with a company's product or service and the customer's loyalty to the brand.
-A high NPS score may suggest strong mindshare.
+A high NPS score may suggest a strong mindshare.

 Diagram outlining AI technologies for customer insights.